joanalnu/pymas/3_hot_chocolate_recipe/GUIDE.md

-# 3. Hot Chocolate Recipe
+# 3. Hot Chocolate Recipe ☕️🍫

 ## What You Will Learn
 * Dictionaries in Python
-* Fractions in Python

 ## What You Will NOT Learn
 This is not a real recipe, don't try to prepare it!!